 Do you love animals of all shapes and sizes?
 Do you love learning about animals?
 Then Critter Club is for you.
 We will meet every other week to interact with animals, visitors, and to learn about our furry friends and how to take care of them, whether wild or domestic!
 Club activities may include special guests and events such as meeting to walk our dog companions on the weekends.

 My name is Harmony Hill.
-I teach 1st grade and will be sponsoring the Critter Club.
-I have many fur babies at home: four cats, a German Shepherd, and three Guinea Pigs.
-My Guinea Pigs also occasionally act as class pets.
+I teach 1st grade and sponsor the Critter Club.
+I have many fur babies at home: four cats, a German Shepherd, and three guinea pigs.
+My guinea pigs also occasionally act as class pets.

 For more information, give us a call at 918-746-9480.